Terms & Conditions

 6.5.
 Feedback.
 Client may voluntarily provide suggestions, comments, or other feedback (collectively, “Feedback”) to Capitol Canary with respect to its products and services.
 Capitol Canary may use Feedback for any purpose without obligation or restriction of any kind.
 To the extent a license is required under Client’s Intellectual Property Rights to make use of the Feedback, Client grants Capitol Canary an irrevocable, non-exclusive, perpetual, fully-paid-up, royalty-free license to use the Feedback in connection with Capitol Canary’s business, including the enhancement of the Services.

 7.1.
 General.
 Capitol Canary will invoice Client all fees associated with the Services, as further described in the applicable Schedule(s).
 All fees shall be non-refundable.
 Client will pay all invoices within thirty (30) calendar days of invoice date.
 Payments not made within that time period will be subject to late charges equal to the lesser of (i) one and one-half percent (1.5%) per month of the overdue amount, or (ii) the maximum amount permitted under applicable law.
 In the event an invoice remains unpaid forty-five (45) or more calendar days from the invoice date, Capitol Canary may, in its discretion, suspend the Services until the invoice is paid in full.
-Following the initial year of each Sales Order Term, on sixty (60) days’ prior notice to Client, Capitol Canary may, at its sole discretion, adjust any or all fees due hereunder.
-Client may terminate this Agreement with written notice to Capitol Canary within thirty (30) calendar days of its receipt of notice from Capitol Canary to adjust the fees; provided, however, that if Client fails to object to such adjustment in writing within the foregoing thirty (30) calendar days then Client will be deemed to have agreed to the adjustment.
+Following the Initial Term of each Sales Order, on thirty (30) days’ prior notice to Client, Capitol Canary may, at its sole discretion, adjust any or all fees due hereunder.
+Client may elect not to renew the Sales Order with written notice to Capitol Canary within fifteen (15) calendar days of its receipt of notice from Capitol Canary to adjust the fees; provided, however, that if Client fails to object to such adjustment in writing within the foregoing thirty (30) calendar days then Client will be deemed to have agreed to the adjustment.

 7.2.
 Taxes.
 In addition to any other payments due under this Agreement, Client agrees to pay, any sales, use, transfer, privilege, tariffs, excise, and all other taxes and all duties, whether international, national, state, or local, however designated, which are levied or imposed by reason of the performance of the Services under this Agreement.
 Client agrees to indemnify, and hold harmless Capitol Canary from any sales, use, transfer, privilege, tariffs, excise, and all other taxes and all duties, whether international, national, state, or local, however designated, which are levied or imposed by reason of the performance of the Services under this Agreement; excluding, however, income taxes on profits or taxes which may be levied against Capitol Canary.